Tonyyeahx/Business-Website/README.md

-# Fact App Website
+# Facto Website

-A modern, responsive business website for Fact App, showcasing the Facto productivity application and other projects.
+A modern, responsive business website for Facto, showcasing our productivity application and other projects.

 ## Features